"Just as man is destined to die once, and after that to face judgment" Hebrews 9:27

 The writer of Hebrews speaks directly to any notion of reincarnation when he states flatly "it is appointed unto man ONCE to die and after that the judgment"

 I am not sure where the idea of annihilation comes from.
 We believe the Bible clearly teaches that once life begins at conception that life is eternal.
 Though it changes form from the womb to the world into eternity, it continues to exist.
 Our verse from Hebrews also suggests that life continues following physical death.

-Without going too deep into the Bible I can think of the encounter Jesus had with his deceased friend, Lazarus in Bethany.
+Without going too deep into the Bible I can think of the encounted Jesus had with his deceased friend, Lazarus in Bethany.
 Lazarus had already been departed from his body four days when Jesus came and raised him from the dead.
 If Lazarus had ceased to exist upon his death Jesus would have had to recreate him and not resurrect him.
-I also think of what happened on the Mount of Trnasfiguration where Peter, James and John saw both Elijah and Moses appear with Jesus.
+I also think of what happened on the Mount of Transfiguration where Peter, James and John saw both Elijah and Moses appear with Jesus.
 Both of them had been gone quite awhile before they appeared on the mountain with Jesus.
 If they had gone out of existence they would not have been able to appear there.